ohfix/ohfix/content/en/posts/coding/javascript/Vanila Javascript/types-values-and-variables.md

       let love = "💙";
       euro.length   // => 1: this character has one 16-bit element
       love.length   // => 2: UTF-16 encoding of 💙 is "\ud83d\udc99"

+### String Literals

+* To include a string in a JavaScript program, simply enclose the characters of the string within a matched pair of single or double quotes or backticks (' or " or \`).
+* Strings delimited with backticks are a feature of ECMAScript 6, and allow JavaScript expressions to be embedded within (or interpolated into) the string literal.

+      // A one-line string written on 3 lines: "one\  long\  line"  // A two-line string written on two lines: `the newline character at the end of this line is included literally in this string`